home-assistant/home-assistant.io/source/more-info/local-media/setup-media.markdown

 ## Home Assistant OS and Supervised

 No action is needed from your end to set it up.
-Home Assistant will automatically use the "media" folder that is provided on these systems.
+Home Assistant will automatically use the "media" folder that is provided on these systems (e.g.: `/usr/share/hassio/media/`).

 ## Home Assistant Container